Enzyme

 While the convenience functions discussed below use autodiff internally, they are generally more limited in their functionality.
 Beyond that, these convenience functions may also come with performance penalties; especially if one makes a closure of a multi-argument function instead of calling the appropriate multi-argument autodiff function directly.

-Key convenience functions for common derivative computations are gradient (and its inplace variant gradient!) and jacobian.
+Key convenience functions for common derivative computations are gradient (and its inplace variant gradient!).
 Like autodiff, the mode (forward or reverse) is determined by the first argument.

 The functions gradient and gradient! compute the gradient of function with vector input and scalar return.